HITECHCRIME/HC_S35_Upclick/README.md

 When I thought I was alive
 losing my constant flight in the sky
-Holding my breath for days to check, how it feels to spot a break in your neck
+Holding my breath for days to check, how it feels to spot a break your neck
 Feel the burn of an upclick
-Pressing the buttons coz I'm feeling like wacko
+Pressing the buttons launching from orbit
 Going after the swatches, not long and people up it and up it

 Big campaigns (?) not sharing the profits